Should You Use Cache on Your WordPress Websites?

 Enhanced SEO: Search engines like Google prioritise fast-loading websites in their rankings.
 By improving website speed, caching can indirectly boost your SEO and attract more organic traffic.

-Reduced Server Load: Caching minimizes the number of database queries and server processes required to display a webpage.
+Reduced Server Load: Caching minimises the number of database queries and server processes required to display a webpage.
 This translates to a lighter workload for your server, improving overall stability and performance.

 Increased Scalability: As your website grows and attracts more traffic, caching can help your server handle the additional load more efficiently.
 This allows your site to scale effectively without compromising speed.